Piers Morgan: Piers Morgan Uncensored

+On 16 September 2021, News UK announced its new channel TalkTV would launch in 2022, with Morgan being the first name signed up.
+Morgan presented Piers Morgan Uncensored weeknights from 25 April 2022, the first and second episodes contained a new interview with Donald Trump.
+Within a week of the first broadcast, estimated audiences had declined by 80 percent, from 316,800 to 61,700 average viewers of Morgan's show.
+On 7 March 2023, he won the Scoop of the Year award at the British Sports Journalism Awards for his interview with Cristiano Ronaldo in November 2022.
+In June 2023, he won the TRIC award for the Interview of The Year award for the same broadcast.
+In February 2024, Morgan announced that Piers Morgan Uncensored would no longer be broadcast on TalkTV and would instead be shown exclusively on YouTube.
+Since September 2025, a weekly highlights show from YouTube episodes of the show has aired on Channel 5.

 Personal life

 Morgan married Marion Shalloe, a hospital ward sister, in 1991.
 The couple had three sons, and separated in 2004 before divorcing in 2008.
-In June 2010, he married his second wife, journalist Celia Walden, daughter of the former Conservative MP George Walden.
+On 24 June 2010, he married his second wife, journalist Celia Walden, daughter of the former Conservative MP George Walden in Swinbrook, Oxfordshire.
+They have a daughter.
+He lives in Kensington, London and has two other properties in Newick, East Sussex and Beverly Hills, California.

-Morgan is a fan of Premier League football club Arsenal.
+Morgan is a supporter of Premier League football club Arsenal.
 He was an outspoken critic of former Arsenal manager Arsène Wenger and called for his sacking on many occasions.
 Speaking in defence of Wenger in 2015, former Arsenal goalkeeper Bob Wilson labelled Morgan an "incredibly pompous individual".
 When Arsenal midfielder Aaron Ramsey met Morgan on 26 April 2015, Ramsey refused to shake his hand due to the criticism he received from Morgan during the 2012–13 season.
 Morgan has responded by calling Ramsey 'whatshisname'.

-Politically, Morgan identified as a supporter of the Conservative Party in a 1994 interview, saying he was "still basically a Tory", but expressed admiration for the new Labour Party leader Tony Blair, saying "he's not radical, speaks well and makes sense".
-He voted for the Kensington Conservative candidate in the 2019 UK general election, after previously voting for the Animal Welfare Party.
-Morgan has also stated he has previously voted for the Labour Party.
+Morgan identified as a supporter of the Conservative Party in a 1994 interview, saying he was "still basically a Tory", but expressed admiration for the recently elected Labour Party leader Tony Blair, saying "he's not radical, speaks well and makes sense".
+Morgan voted for the Animal Welfare Party in the 2015 general election due to his low opinion of all the main party leaders.
+He voted against Brexit in the 2016 EU referendum but voted for the Kensington Conservative candidate in the 2019 general election because of Boris Johnson's commitment to honour the result of the referendum.
+Morgan has also previously voted for the Labour Party.
+Following Labour's victory in the 2024 general election, he called leader Keir Starmer "a good, decent, hard-working, self-made man".
+In November 2024, he identified as a centrist, adding "woke liberals are too loony-left for me".

-On 24 July 2021, Morgan said he had developed COVID-19 after the Euro 2020 final, despite being fully vaccinated.
-He added that a strong fever, violent coughing, chills and sneezing fits left him exhausted and fearing what might come next.

-With regard to his religious views, Morgan still identifies as a Catholic due to his mother's influence, and believes in an afterlife, but does not "go to Confession, probably because it would take [him] too long".
+Morgan is of Irish Catholic descent.
+He has often spoken of his Catholic faith and believes in an afterlife, but does not "go to Confession, probably because it would take [him] too long".